0xTariq-dev/alx-system_engineering-devops/README.md

 ----------------------------
 ## Project Description

-> This repository contains a series of projects that I completed as part of the ALX System Engineering DevOps track.
+> This repository contains a series of projects that I completed as part of the ALX System Engineering track.
 The projects cover various topics and skills related to system administration, DevOps, and web development.
 ----------------------------
 ## Project Purpose